Consistent sales practices make it easier for customers to buy from you. They can also help you:

 If the customer agrees to buy a product or service, the salesperson must:

 - give the customer copies of any agreed contracts

 - let the customer know about their cooling-off rights

 - not supply any goods or services during the cooling-off period.

 Customers can place a do not knock sign on their front door to stop door-to-door salespeople visiting without an appointment - this excludes religious groups or charity fundraisers.

 Telemarketing and door-to-door sales, on the Australian Competition and Consumer Commission website, gives you more detail about the customer's legal rights with telemarketers and door-to-door salespeople.

-When goods aren't picked up after things like repairs, the business may sell the items and keep some of the money to cover reasonable costs - eg storage.
+When goods aren't picked up after things like repairs, the business may sell the items and keep some of the money to cover reasonable costs such as storage or selling costs.